Comprehensive Wellness Program for Broward County Public Schools

 Since we first began our work in Broward in 2018, we’ve seen an escalation in mass shootings in the United States, making absolutely critical the development of a comprehensive program that addresses student anxiety and enhances resilience, while also providing a systematized response in the event of a shooting.
 The Comprehensive Wellness Program for Broward County Public Schools is setting a benchmark for community crisis response, resiliency-building, and wellness.

-CMBM—alongside over 650 Broward peer counselors, teachers, parents, and community service providers whom we’ve trained since 2018—has shared our model with over 38,000 children and adults in Broward County.
-We’ve documented statistically-significant decreases in levels of stress and depression, and improvements in burnout, compassion fatigue, and secondary trauma.
+CMBM—alongside over 650 Broward peer counselors, teachers, parents, and community service providers whom we’ve trained since 2018—has shared our model with over 51,000 children and adults in Broward County.

 Testimonials from the Comprehensive Wellness Program for Broward County Public Schools demonstrate that students and school faculty present during the February 14th shooting feel calmer and more in-control thanks to their newfound support system.
 Testimonials also demonstrate our model’s ability to provide relief, increase hopefulness, and improve community connections among the thousands of students, parents, educators, and community members who have participated.